xenloops/dd-wrt_stuff/peacock_thread.md

   * Use a build recommended in this Note (especially if running SP1 or v24 final (05/21/08) 13064 or 14896) or the router specific thread for your router for best  stability.
   * All of these forum recommended builds are **beta versions**, and not "finished" yet.
 Use them at your own risk, though the forum-recommended builds have been thoroughly tested.
 Browse the forums to see what others say about the builds.
   * Builds newer than the recommended builds are **alpha versions** and have been released for testing only.
 Some of the latest 25xxx buids seem to be reasonably good, but some builds can have problems.
 If installing a different build than the recommended builds, assume you are testing and you might find that it does not work.
 Each build has a build thread in the forum created when the build is released.
 Report problems in that thread, but do not ask for help with your router in the build thread.
 The only exception to this is if you are using a very new router which requires initial flashing of a build that is newer than 15962.
 In that case most should use 17990 or 18000.
 For newer routers check the supported devices wiki for the version first to be supported on your router.
   * Never flash a build with a _lower_ number than the first supported build listed in the router's wiki page.
-Your router must first be flashed with a build _later_ in number than the build that was first used on the router by DD-WRT.
+Your router must first be flashed with a build _later_ in number than the build that was first used on the router by dd-wrt.
   * Do not rely on the build listed in the router database.
 The router database has recommended some less stable builds (e.g. 13064 (10/10/09) or 14896).
 Use the builds recommended here instead.
 Sometimes the router database also has had the wrong build type.
 The router database is being worked on improve the recommendations but it still contains errors and bad builds.
   * Do not skip reading the wiki for your router.
 It may include special instructions for installing on that router.
 The wiki has the most up-to-date information for a router.